jesse-bro/Data_Structure_Problems/README.md

 # Data_Structure_Problems
 Grinding on Data Structure Problems.
 This Rep. will contain random problems and their solutions.
-The code will mostly be written in python.
+Code will mostly be written in python.